jen1elqt/memorygame/README.md

 Will print 7 different words from the dictionary file.

-*Time is changeable, as well as number of words printed*
+*Time and number of words printed is changeable*